 Emotional Intelligence - School Climate Resources

-In New Canaan, we are committed to focusing on educating the “whole child” and increasing the overall wellness of our faculty and students.
-As one aspect of this work, we have embarked on raising the Emotional Intelligence (EI) of students and staff throughout our school community.
+In New Canaan Public Schools, we are committed to focusing on educating the “whole child” and increasing the overall wellness of our faculty and students.
+As one aspect of this work, NCPS has embarked on raising the Emotional Intelligence (EI) of students and staff throughout our school community.

 In 2017, we partnered with the Yale University Center for Emotional Intelligence to begin our initiative.
 Dr. Marc Brackett, Ph.D., the Director of Emotional Intelligence at Yale University came to speak to the community and emphasized the importance of teaching students the basic skills of Emotional Intelligence.